-1. Redressal of Public Grievances Rules, 1998
+Redressal of Public Grievances Rules, 1998

 The main objective of these Rules is to provide for a speedy redressal of certain grievances specific to insurance sector.
 This is an alternative dispute resolution mechanism which is managed by insurance companies to solve the disputes arising within the industry.
+The Act shall apply to all the insurance companies operating in general insurance business and in life insurance business, provided that the Central Government may exempt an insurance company from the provisions of these act, if it is satisfied that an insurance company has already a grievance redressal machinery, which fulfills the requirements of these act

 The Governing Body of the Insurance council shall consist of representatives of each of the insurance companies, which shall ordinarily be the Chairman or the Managing Director or one of the Directors of the insurance companies.
+The Governing body shall formulate its own procedure for conducting its business including the election of the Chairman.